Chillsmeit/chillsmeit.com/content/authors/Bernardo Melo/_index.md

 ## this is how to use icons in posts: {{< icon name="download" pack="fas" >}}
 ---
 I am a Linux, FOSS, Networking, Hardware and Privacy enthusiast 🕵️.
-From building custom PCs 🖥️ (Workstations for CAD, Video Editing and Gaming) to tinkering with RaspberryPis 🫐 and Linux Distributions 🐧.
+From building custom PCs 🖥️ (Workstations for CAD, Video Editing and Gaming) to tinkering with RaspberryPis 🫐 and Linux Distributions 🐧. </br>
 My mosts recents projects were: Upgrading my Home Network to the next level with a Recursive DNS (Unbound), Domain/Tracker Blocker & DHCP (PiHole), my own personal Home VPN, Media Server and Cloud Storage.
 And to top it of, reverse proxies with nginx for easy access.

-Future Planed Projects: Setting up a PfSense Router and upgrading my Media Server & Cloud Storage to a QNAP with TrueNAS (RAIDZ) or a Zigma Board with Open Media Vault and Casa OS
+Future Planed Projects: Setting up a PfSense Router and upgrading my Media Server & Cloud Storage to a QNAP with TrueNAS (RAIDZ) or a Zigma Board with Open Media Vault and Casa OS with Seagate EXOS HDDs.

 Feel free to *[contact](#contact)* 🗣️ me directly.